Inside: Reviews of 7 great storytelling podcasts that will help you take your entertainment on the go.

 Writing was and is my hobby of choice, and if I wanted the time to write, I needed to make the time.
 I wanted to make the time by eliminating cleaning and laundry, but TV was the more responsible/realistic cutback so we cut the cable cord.

-Now I still enjoy some Netflix here and there, but my viewing habits have decreased considerably in favor of spending time on my blog and books.
+Now I still enjoy some Netflix here and there, but my viewing habits have decreased considerably in favor of spending time on my blog, podcast, and books.
 It’s amazing how much you can accomplish in a couple of hours an evening!

 So I write my own stories now instead of watching them, but I do miss hearing stories that don’t come from my brain or include talking trains or mischievous ducks.
 Our brains respond to story – it’s science!
 So to fill the story-hearing gap in my life and make the most of my hours with some multitasking, I take my stories in the car and on my workouts.